20

 The hygiene level of surfaces can be monitored using indicator strips able to detect dirt residues.
 These are tests that are commonly used in the food sector, as they detect protein residues above 40 BSA (the dirty/clean cut-off value established by the European Pharmacopoeia)[3].

-Zeta Hygiene is Zhermack’s complete range of cleaning, disinfection and sterilisation products that are free from toxic substances such as phenols and aldehydes, and do not damage dental practice and laboratory instruments and surfaces.
+Zeta Hygiene is Zhermack’s complete range of cleaning, disinfection and sterilisation products that are free of phenols and aldehydes – toxic substances – and do not damage dental practice and laboratory instruments and surfaces.
 Innovative solutions, subjected to stringent production standards and monitored and tested in accordance with the most recent European regulations.
 Its rapid action, ease of use and high compatibility with materials make Zeta Hygiene the ideal solution for the most demanding professionals, guaranteeing excellent safety and absolute protection for users and patients.

 Bibliography